 How many of you like to play games?
 I know I do.
-For my “Me Time” today I spent time with my family.
+For my “Me Time” today, I spent time with my family.
 We played a game called King of Tokyo.
-I realize that may not sound like doing something just for me like I suggest in my post “The Challenge” but I assure you it was.
-You see, by nature I am a very competitive person.
+I realize that may not sound like doing something just for me as I suggest in my post “The Challenge” but I assure you it was.
+You see, by nature, I am a very competitive person.
 I like a good challenge.
 Although sometimes I can get a bit too competitive.

 On the other hand, my husband wasn’t raised playing games.
 They just didn’t do it.
 So it took him a bit to warm up to the idea of doing it on a regular basis.
 But now, he loves a good game as much as the rest of us.
 There are games that are his favorites and he would play any day over some others.
 Yahtzee is his favorite: That little dice game where you get 3 rolls and score points accordingly.

 Fast forward to about 6 months ago.
 My dad was visiting us from out of town.
-My brother, who is an even bigger gamer than me, had a couple new board games.
+My brother, who is an even bigger gamer than me, had a couple of new board games.
 So he brought them over and we tried them.
-One was a game called Splendor which I will share about in a future post.
+One was a game called Splendor which I share about here.
 The other, a game called King of Tokyo.

 King of Tokyo Game Play